irlanrobson/irlanrobson.github.io/_posts/2015-11-09-keyboard-input-for-fixed-time-step-games.md

 However, if we're concerned with input timing for game logic, then we need a way of retrieving those inputs precisely, which means time-stamping a button when it gets pressed or released, so its duration can be correctly measured later, and more importantly, we can synchronize it with the game simulation.

-We can attempt the increase input latency by handling keyboard inputs in a separate thread and processing them before a game logic update (the UpdateGameState function previously), much similar to the consumer and producer model, in this case the producer being the window and the consumer the game.
+We can attempt to increase input latency by handling keyboard input events in a separate thread and processing them before a game logic update (the UpdateGameState function previously).
+That's much similar to the consumer and producer model.
+In this case the producer would be the window and the consumer would be the game.
 But how am I going to get the correct set of inputs once these things are available?
 Well, since the game logic time depends on the current real time, we must
-**consume on each game logical update only the input events that occurred up to the current game logic time** in order to keep inputs synchronized with the game simulation.
-The following example scenario will illustrate this idea.
+**consume on each game logical update only the input events that occurred up to the current game logic time in order to keep inputs synchronized with the game simulation**.
+The following example scenario will make this idea more clear.

 ### Frame Update